UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ### Why should we bother with databases at all?

-Opening a database \index{database!reasons to use} stored in a `.db` file involved a lot more effort than just opening a `.csv`, `.tsv`, or any of the other plain text or Excel formats.
+Opening a database \index{database!reasons to use} stored in a `.db` file involved a lot more effort than just opening a `.csv`, or any of the other plain text or Excel formats.
 It was a bit of a pain to use a database in that setting since we had to use `dbplyr` to translate `tidyverse`-like commands (`filter`, `select`, `head`, etc.) into SQL commands that the database